 All players in the GDL are classed as equal.
 No player is any different regardless of their age, sex, race, sexuality, ability, or anything else.
 If you abuse another player for whatever reason, you will be banned from the GDL without refund.

 The nominal fee for being a GDL Tour Card Holder is £9.95 per month or £99 per year.
+If your currency is not GBP, please contact the GDL team to discuss pricing in your currency.
 This is payable in advance every month for monthly subscriptions and the anniversary of the first annual payment.
 You are paying to have a tour card.
 You do not pay entry to any of the qualifiers or majors.

 All GDL Online World Tour matches are leg play except for the World Championships, which will be set play, and all legs start at 501.

 Players MUST confirm their entry to each qualifier and league season as they see fit by filling the relevant opt-in form on the website.

 Players will be advised that the draws are ready to be viewed by way of social media posts or by a notification on the GDL app